Associate in Science Degree in Nursing (ADN):

 Certificate in Practical Nursing (LPN):

 The demand for practical nurses is continuing to grow.
-As a practical nurse, you will be part of a health care team, and work under close supervision.
+As a practical nurse, you will be part of a health care team.
 If you have a caring, sympathetic nature, and good communication, organization and critical thinking skills, practical nursing may be for you.

 At RCC, the Certificate in Practical Nursing will prepare you to work in a variety of health care settings.
 You will gain the skills and knowledge essential for safe, effective, entry-level practical nursing practice.
 Throughout the program you will be participating in classroom study, laboratory practice, and clinical experiences at health care agencies.
 The Nursing Program is currently approved "with warning" by the Massachusetts Board of Registration in Nursing.
-To learn more about this warning status, click here.
 Upon successful completion of the program, you will be eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX-pn).

 Graduates will be able to pursue many career paths, and could work in many different settings including hospitals, long term care, outpatient treatment facilities, and home health care agencies.